ATLAS100 -- I. A volume-limited sample of supernovae and related transients within 100 Mpc: ATLAS100 sample definition

 \item \textit{Cataclysmic Variables (CVs) and CV candidates}.
 Our preliminary extraction of $z \leq 0.025$ transients included several classified foreground CVs on the TNS with $z = 0$, these are common Galactic outbursts and were removed from the sample.
 A few unclassified candidates in our list were most likely foreground CVs, spatially coincident within the \sherlock\ crossmatch radius of a 100 Mpc galaxy.
 Telltale signs of these objects in the light curve are a blue colour at peak, a short rise time (typically a few days) followed by immediate decline, and in some cases evidence of recurrent activity in ATLAS, ZTF and/or PS1 history.
 A coincident, faint, blue stellar source was identified in PS1 reference images for some of these objects, corroborating their identification as foreground CVs.
 These were also removed from the sample.
 An example is \ATxx{2020krl} that was discovered by ATLAS with a projected separation of 18 kpc from the galaxy UGC 11262 at $z = 0.019$, but was later classified as a foreground CV \citep{2020TNSCR1561....1G}.

 \item \textit{Background SNe}.
-The projected radial offset of 50\,kpc was chosen to ensure we did not exclude SNe with large separations from their host (CCSNe and thermonuclear SNe can be found out to $R_{\rm g}\sim30$ and 50\,kpc projected, respectively; see Section~\ref{sec:hostSeparation}).
+The projected radial offset of 50\,kpc was chosen to ensure we did not exclude SNe with large separations from their host (CCSNe and thermonuclear SNe can be found out to projected separations of $\sim 30\,$kpc and $\sim 50\,$kpc respectively, see Section~\ref{sec:hostSeparation}).
 However, a 50\,kpc radius circle projects to 1.7 arcmin at 100 Mpc, giving a sky search area of 9 square arcmin, which is large enough that background contamination occurs.
 The size of the search radius is a compromise between purity and completeness and for our initial selection sifting we set the radius to a large value within \sherlock.
 For every transient, we visually inspected the multi-colour reference images (Legacy Surveys, Pan-STARRS1, DSS, 2MASS, WISE) for any fainter host lying close to the transient that may be catalogued (with a photometric redshift) but lacks spectroscopic redshift or distance information.
 We flagged such transients as likely background contaminants, identified either during our day-to-day scanning process or during the final vetting stage for the preliminary sample.
 A total of 60 transients were identified during the survey period and removed as likely background sources.
 These are often confirmed as background SNe when a spectrum is obtained, but a majority of these are unclassified transients.
-For example, \SNxx{2020bbl} was crossmatched by \sherlock\ with the galaxy VV 457 ($z=0.005$) at a projected separation of 7.9\,kpc.
-However, the likely true host for this unclassified transient is a faint background galaxy (detected in Pan-STARRS 3$\pi$ survey with $m_{r_{\rm Kron}}=19.1$) that lacks a spectroscopic redshift. \SNxx{2020dul} was similarly associated with NGC 5804 ($z=0.014$) with a projected separation of 20.2\,kpc, but was later classified as a background SN Ia at $z=0.07$ \citep{2020TNSCR.730....1S}.
+For example, \ATxx{2020bbl} was crossmatched by \sherlock\ with the galaxy VV 457 ($z=0.005$) at a projected separation of 7.9\,kpc.
+However, the likely true host for this unclassified transient is a faint background galaxy (detected in Pan-STARRS 3$\pi$ survey with $m_{r_{\rm Kron}}=19.1$) that has a spectroscopic redshift, $z = 0.082$, from the Dark Energy Spectroscopic Instrument \citep[DESI;][]{2024AJ....168...58D}. \SNxx{2020dul} was similarly associated with NGC 5804 ($z=0.014$) with a projected separation of 20.2\,kpc, but was later classified as a background SN Ia at $z=0.07$ \citep{2020TNSCR.730....1S}.
 No obvious faint host is visible for \SNxx{2020dul}; it appears hostless, but the spectroscopic redshift is secure.